(Photograph = Echinocactus polycephalus var. xeranthemoides, Nancy Hussey)

 The Details

-Some cacti grow in sandy soils–thus Opuntia polyacantha erinaceae near Kingman, Arizona grows in sandy soils.
-But, many xeric (very dry habitat) cacti and succulents are found (essentially) only in rocky soils.
+Some cacti grow in sandy soils—Opuntia polyacantha var. erinacea near Kingman, Arizona, for example—but many xeric (very dry-habitat) cacti and succulents are found mainly in rocky soils.

-Moisture is held under rocks–the last rains might have been weeks ago, but a large rock can have a bit of moisture tucked away under it.
-The water can be collected by roots growing sideways.
-In fact, most cacti have shallow root systems, a system tailor made for growing under surface rocks.
+Moisture is held under rocks—the last rains might have been weeks ago, but a large surface rock can still trap a bit of moisture beneath it.
+Shallow, laterally spreading roots can collect that water.
+In fact, most cacti have shallow root systems—tailor-made for exploiting moisture under surface rocks.

-Even in harsh deserts there are microclimates, places where the temperature is a bit lower than in the full sun and where there are other benefits.
-These tiny oases are important for tender seedlings.
+Even in harsh deserts, there are microclimates—spots slightly cooler than full sun and with other advantages.
+These tiny oases matter for tender seedlings.
 A mature cactus can take all the desert can throw at it, but seedlings need help.
 Nurse rocks can provide that help.

 Additional Reading: Nurse Plants